paulinone/obcogen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of obcogen is to …
+The goal of obcogen (object code generator) is to create an ability to create code that would build a data.frames or tibbles.
+The idea came about when creating tests and I was expecting an equal tibble, but I did not want to type out 20 observations for 5 variables.
+Imagine if it was bigger…

 ## Installation